 Red: Red fruits and veggies contain lycopene, which has been shown to decrease wheezing and asthma during exercise and protect the skin from sun damage.
-Salsa that’s loaded with tomatoes, red bell pepper slices with hummus, and watermelon cut into cubes (or made into a smoothie) are all kid-approved sources of lycopene.
+Salsa that’s loaded with tomatoes, red bell pepper slices with hummus or watermelon cut into cubes (or made into a smoothie) are all kid-approved sources of lycopene.

-Orange: Beta-carotene, a powerful antioxidant that helps the immune system, fights cell-damaging free radicals and boosts night vision (it is converted into vitamin A, which creates pigment in your retinas), is found in brightly colored orange fruits and vegetables.
-Orange, mango and cantaloupe slices will do the trick, but you can also make sweet potato or squash fries, or pack carrot sticks with ranch dressing for dipping.
+Orange: Beta-carotene, a powerful antioxidant that helps the immune system, fights cell-damaging free radicals and boosts night vision (it is converted into vitamin A, which creates pigment in your retinas).
+Beta-carotene is found in brightly colored orange fruits and vegetables.
+Oranges, mango or cantaloupe will do the trick, but you can also make sweet potato or squash fries, or pack carrot sticks with ranch dressing for dipping.

 Eggs, with their bright yellow yolks, are rich in B vitamins and also contain vitamin D. In addition to being an easy protein source, they contain a nutrient called choline, which supports brain and memory development.
-Eggs that have been hard-boiled and made into egg salad sandwiches or baked into mini quiches are just two of the many popular ways to get this protein into school lunches.
+Hard-boiled eggs, egg salad sandwiches or egg-rich mini quiches are just a few ways to get this protein into school lunches.

 Green: Most of us know that greens are good for you, but what we may not know is that they’re rich in iron, calcium, fiber, vitamin C and folic acid.
 Lutein, found in greens, promotes healthy vision (not quite X-ray vision, but close).
 Kale is the powerhouse of greens, packed with 15 percent of the suggested daily intake of calcium and tons of vitamins A and K. Raw kale might be too strong a flavor for younger palates, so try making kale chips or blending it into smoothies.
 Don’t forget to try avocado in guacamole or smoothies, asparagus or zucchini made into cheesy “fries,” or peas mixed into pasta salad.